-People tend to click pages that show up in search results sometimes.
+People tend to click pages that show up in search query traffic results sometimes.
 We’re told that “typically users click at least once in ten queries.”
-Often automated programs don’t click through results, so that may be something a search engine will look for.
+However, often automated programs don’t click through results, which may be something a search engine will look for.

 Some bots collect additional information about some targeted URLs, and so a different set of patterns may show up for those.

 We’re told that there are three “typical” bot click through rates:

 - A bot that clicks on no links,

 - A bot that clicks on every link, and;